THE SIMPLEST WAY TO CONTAIN GROWTH: ELIMINATE WEALTH BEFORE IT CAN BE INVESTED

-Making it spectacular to draws in the public,
+Making the event spectacular draws in the public, so reinforces authority.
+As by:

 • Competition

-This 1914 movie filmed the last match, which anthropologists know a "potlatch."
+This 1914 movie filmed the last match, which anthropologists know as "potlatch."

 European nobles disperse their income on accoutrements that they show off around the king.
 People come from miles to watch processions that break the routine.

-Dispersing wealth with panache is part of nobles' prestige: King Arthur cares "not for gold or silver, but for honor alone," says a Roman envoy whom Arthur treats with a feast described for a full page.
+Dispersing wealth with panache is part of their prestige: King Arthur cares "not for gold or silver, but for honor alone," says a Roman envoy whom Arthur treats with a feast that a full page describes.

 • Funerals

-The film shows the majesty of the destruction.
+The movie shows the majesty of the destruction.

 When a Viking chief dies a boat is filled with treasure and burnt.